mollyhe0523/abc-student-repo/projects/pj B/README.md

 # Greedy Snake
 ![Pj Preview](https://github.com/mollyhe0523/abc-student-repo/raw/master/projects/pj%20B/snake_gif.gif)

 [Download here](https://github.com/mollyhe0523/abc-student-repo/blob/master/projects/pj%20B/greedy_snake.zip)

 ## Introduction

-Have you ever imagined a greedy snake game that eat HTML element on the webpage as its food?
+Have you ever imagined a greedy snake game that eats HTML elements on webpage as food?
 This game here allows you to control the greedy snake and swallow as many words/ images as you can!

 ### How it works: